TX · State Guide

 Editorial notes

 Texas’s program was enacted in 2025.
 Award amounts and eligibility thresholds are reviewed each legislative session; we re-verify each state page on a rolling cadence and date-stamp the last review.
 See our methodology page for details.
-The final word on eligibility, deadlines, and approved providers is always the state administrator — verify with the Texas Comptroller before spending.
+The final word on eligibility, deadlines, and approved providers is always the state administrator — verify with the Texas Comptroller of Public Accounts before spending.

 Get Texas updates by email